blaize-tech/wallet-extension/docs/send-screen-QA-checklist.md

   - [ ] allow user to enter any rational number >= 0
   - [ ] allow user to copy and paste into the field
   - [ ] show an 'insufficient tokens' error if an amount > token balance
-  - [ ] show an 'insufficient funds' error if an gas fee > eth balance
+  - [ ] show an 'insufficient funds' error if an gas fee > ac balance
   - [ ] display [token symbol] after the number amount.
 The position of [token symbol] should change as the length of the input amount text changes
   - [ ] display the value of the amount of tokens in the current currency, formatted in that currency
   - [ ] show a 'max' but if amount < token balance